 EOPS grants are awarded to eligible EOPS students.
 Grants are awarded in Fall and Spring semesters based on student's remaining financial need and program funding availability.
-The requirements to receive Spring 2013 EOPS grant are as follows:
+The requirements to receive Fall 2013 EOPS grant are as follows:

 - Currently enrolled in 12 or more units